Schedule a free consultation

 Contact Our Houston, Texas Marijuana DWI Lawyer

 Being arrested for driving under the influence of marijuana can be a terrifying experience, especially when you haven't even consumed marijuana for days.
-At Doug Murphy Law Firm, P.C., we devote our resources and capabilities to DWI cases.
+At Murphy & McKinney Law Firm, P.C., we devote our resources and capabilities to DWI cases.
 We have decades of proven experience and a reputation earned in the courtroom for successful results.
 Attorney Doug Murphy is a board-certified DWI lawyer who not only fights on behalf of his clients but constantly gives back to the legal community to teach other attorneys how to do the same.
 Contact us today at 713-229-8333 to discuss the circumstances of your case.
 You will need a lawyer who has routinely taught other lawyers how to successfully fight DWI with marijuana cases.

 Back to Top